kapouer/matchdom/README.md

 A mutation starts with a path, optionally prefixed by `-` or `+`:

-- prefixed by `+` it appends next parameter to the selected path
+- prefixed by `+` it appends value to the selected path
-- prefixed by `-` it deletes the selected path from its parent object
+- prefixed by `-` it removes value from the selected path
 - without prefix it sets the selected path to the value in next parameter

 Paths are relatives to current value.